bergercookie/syncall/README.md

 ...

 # Add the following to sync every 10' - modify Calendar and Tag name accordingly
+# See output and potential errors in your system logs (e.g., `/var/log/syslog`)
-*/10 * * * * tw_gcal_sync -c "TW Reminders" -t "remindme" 2>&1 1>~/tw_reminders_latest.log
+*/10 * * * * tw_gcal_sync -c "TW Reminders" -t "remindme"

 ```

 ## Troubleshooting

-* Having trouble installing or using the tool?
+- Having trouble installing or using the tool?
 Take a look at either the
   continuous-integration configuration or the unittsests for the installation
   steps or the recommended way of using the python code respectively.
-* Something doesn't work?
+- Something doesn't work?
 Does the script fail midway through?

-  * Record the problem and report it in the ISSUES page.
+  - Record the problem and report it in the ISSUES page.
 Include as much
     information as possible so that I can reproduce it.
-  * Clean the configuration file.
+  - Clean the configuration file.
 By default that's going to be
     `$HOME/.config/taskw_gcal_sync`

     `rm -rf ~/.config/taskw_gcal_sync`

-  * Remove the corresponding Google Calendar
+  - Remove the corresponding Google Calendar
-  * Rerun synchronisation from scratch
+  - Rerun synchronisation from scratch

 ## Self Promotion